SlickRemix/feed-them-gallery/readme.txt

   * Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
-= Version 1.0.4 Thursday, June 14th, 2018 =
+= Version 1.0.4 Friday, June 15th, 2018 =
-  * FIXED: WooCommerce product category creation from Gallery name.
-(Fixed is for premium users only)
+  * FIXED: WooCommerce Product category creation after gallery name. (for premium users only)

 = Version 1.0.3 Friday, May 11th, 2018 =
   * NEW: Made garbage icon red in color and when clicked it reveals an alert with an ok/cancel confirming you want to delete the image from your website.